-A "Medicare Supplement Insurance" policy (also called Medigap) is private health insurance that's designed to supplement Original Medicare.
+A Medigap policy is private health insurance that helps supplement Original Medicare.
 This means it helps pay some of the health care costs that Original Medicare doesn't cover (like copayments, coinsurance, and deductibles).
 These are "gaps" in Medicare coverage.

 If you have Original Medicare and a Medigap policy, Medicare will pay its share of the Medicare-approved amounts for covered health care costs.
 Then your Medigap policy pays its share.
 A Medigap policy is different from a Medicare Advantage Plan (like an HMO or PPO) because those plans are ways to get Medicare benefits, while a Medigap policy only supplements the costs of your Original Medicare benefits.

-Note: Medicare doesn't pay any of the costs for you to get a Medigap policy.
+Note: Medicare doesn't pay any of your costs for a Medigap policy.

-Every Medigap policy must follow federal and state laws designed to protect you, and the policy must be clearly identified as "Medicare Supplement Insurance."
+All Medigap policies must follow federal and state laws designed to protect you, and policies must be clearly identified as "Medicare Supplement Insurance."
 Medigap insurance companies in most states can only sell you a "standardized" Medigap policy identified by letters A through N. Each standardized Medigap policy must offer the same basic benefits, no matter which insurance company sells it.
 Cost is usually the only difference between Medigap policies with the same letter sold by different insurance companies.